What is peritonitis?

 Peritonitis can make fluid fill up in your belly.
 This can cause severe fluid loss or dehydration.

 Sepsis is a fast-moving, serious health problem.
-It happens when chemicals sent into your bloodstream to fight the infection cause swelling over a large part of your body.
-This can slow blood flow and hurt your organs.
+It happens when chemicals sent into your bloodstream to fight the infection cause a widespread inflammatory response in your body This can slow blood flow, decrease oxygen getting to your tissues, and hurt your organs.

 Severe sepsis can cause your body to go into shock.
 It can lead to organ failure and death.